chemle/emle-engine/README.md

 When set, the external backend will take precendence over any other backend.
 If the callback is a function within a local module, then make sure that the directory containing the module is in `sys.path`, or is visible to the `emle-server`, e.g. the server is launched from the same directory as the module.
+Alternatively, use `--plugin-path` to specify the path to a directory containing the module.
+This can also be specified using the `EMLE_PLUGIN_PATH` environment variable.
+Make sure that this is an absolute path so that it is visible to the server regardless of where it is launched.

 ## Delta-learning corrections